-Local and global switch costs were then computed for both error rates and RTs.
-Overall, our results indicated that error rate switch costs were only marginally greater when switching was predictive versus random.
+We then computed local and global switch costs error rates and RTs.
+Overall, error rate switch costs were only marginally greater when switching was predictive versus random.
 However, for RTs, an interesting pattern emerged: Random switching produced greater local switch costs, while predictive switching led to greater global switch costs.
 This pattern for RTs was similarly observed using Vincentile plots.
 The finding that local costs were greater in random sequencing suggests that unpredictable switch trials are especially taxing when participants must reconfigure task-sets.
-Additionally, the finding that the alternating-runs sequence increased global costs suggests that on non-switch trials, working memory is not only impacted by maintaining two task-sets, but also requires participants to monitor their progress across trials to anticipate whether the upcoming trial will switch or remain the same.
+Additionally, the finding that the predictive sequence increased global costs suggests that on non-switch trials, working memory is not only impacted by maintaining two task-sets, but also requires participants to monitor their progress across trials to anticipate whether the upcoming trial will switch or remain the same.
 However, as noted by an anonymous reviewer, the longer RTs for predictive non-switch trials similarly produced lower local costs for predictive switching.
 Thus, switch trials would similarly be expected to differ between switch sequences.
 Given that no significant RT differences were detected between switch trials, caution may be needed when interpreting these patterns.
+Relatedly, local switch costs lack a common reference point relative to global switch costs Specifically, predictive and random global costs are both computed using pure trials, which provide a common reference point, while local costs reflect the difference between switch and non-switch trials with the same block.
+Thus, unlike pure trials, non-switch trials may additionally be influenced by presentation sequence.
+As such, future studies may wish to compute additional switch costs using a presentation sequence which would not be expected to tax working memory systems (e.g. A-B-A-B).

-Our finding that random switching increased local costs is consistent with our predictions regarding sequence effects as well as the broader task switching literature.
-For example, using a predictive, alternating-runs presentation sequence, Huff et al. (2015) showed that individuals with relatively intact attentional control systems (e.g., healthy younger and middle-aged adults) generally produced large local switch costs versus individuals with impaired attentional control systems (e.g., older adults and very mild AD individuals).
+Overall, our finding that random switching increased local costs is consistent with our predictions regarding sequence effects as well as the broader task switching literature.
+For example, using a predictive presentation sequence, Huff et al. (2015) showed that individuals with relatively intact attentional control systems (e.g., healthy younger and middle-aged adults) generally produced large local switch costs versus individuals with impaired attentional control systems (e.g., older adults and very mild AD individuals).
 They reasoned that individuals with high integrity working memory and attentional control systems were more likely to become well-tuned to a given task-set versus impaired individuals.
 Thus, when participants encounter a task-set in a predictive switch block, inertia from the previous task-set slows the processes necessary to respond to this change, leading to inflated local costs (i.e., carry-over effects).
 These effects are likely exaggerated when switching is random, given the additional burdens random switching places on attentional control and working memory systems.
 Furthermore, because RTs generally decrease as a function of run length (i.e., the number of consecutive trials using the same task-set; e.g., Milán et al., 2005; Monsell et al., 2003), increased local costs for random switching may also reflect the random switch block having more consecutive task repetitions in which participants may naturally become faster over these repetitions while also inhibiting the non-active task-set, making it more difficult to reconfigure to the alternate task-set when a switch is encountered (Allport et al., 1994).